ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 	2. Click on 'WriteTo:' and select where you want to export the results.
 Tipically on: 'YOURPATH/Cells/OutputLimeSeg/'
 	3. Press 'SaveStateToXmlPly'.
 A directory will be created for each cell.
 Don't care about the ids of the cell.

+ *Note:if the cell's shapes were not	correct, you could try to improve the shape by changing the positions of the seeds and positioning them not only in the basal region, for instance in the middle of the cell.

 ### Refining the cells

 If a cell is not properly formed, try put the seed closer to the region not covered.
 You should also consider put a bigger ellipsoidal ROI.